Contents

 Businesses that violate FTC regulations may pay severe penalties to settle charges that are related to deceptive advertising.
 Affirm disables your account if you fail to comply with these regulations.
 Failure to comply may incur further legal and regulatory action from Affirm, your customers, or outside parties.

 Some of your messaging may require adding disclosure information.
-Use the Marketing Compliance Guides linked at the top of this article for the disclosures needed, where they should go, and what they should say.
+Use the marketing compliance guides linked at the top of this article for the disclosures needed, where they should go, and what they should say.

 < Back: Getting Started With Affirm: Signing Up and Account Creation